ktmeaton/obsidian-public/phd/literature/andradesvaltuena2017StoneAgePlague.md

 # andradesvaltuena2017StoneAgePlague

 ## Summary
-- Geospatial models for the #Spread of #Plague during the #Bronze_Age.
+- Geospatial models for the #Spread of #Plague during the #Clade/LNBA.
 - Movement of plague from #Central_Eurasia to Europe, with expansion of people from #Steppe.
 Persisted in #Europe until mid-Bronze Age.
 Moved back to #Central_Eurasia along with moving human populations.
 - 6 #Ancient #Europe(an) #Yersinia-pestis #Genome(s), 4800 - 3700 YBP.
 - All form an extinct clade.